-In an AI era where content is infinite and communication is increasingly uniform, interpretation has become the last genuine differentiator.
-I work at the intersection of behavioral science and strategic narrative to help you align it.
+In an AI era where content is infinite and communication is increasingly uniform, the ability to shape how your organization is genuinely understood has become the last real differentiator.
+I work at the intersection of behavioral science and strategic narrative to help you build it.

 Most consultants prescribe before diagnosing.
 The Perception Audit inverts this.
 It starts with evidence — what audiences actually believe, where trust breaks down, how competitors are framing the category — and builds strategy from those findings, not from assumptions.
-This is the starting point for every meaningful change.
+It pinpoints which gap is actually yours — and it's the starting point for every meaningful change.

 Built on how people actually process information, form trust, and make decisions.